 Manager developmentFor organizations that want training designed around how they operate, what their people face, and where the real gaps are.
 This is where the work goes deepest — and where the results are most lasting.

-Highest impactAdvisory clients have training sessions built into the relationship — because the organizations doing the work to get their HR foundation right are also the ones that benefit most from it.
+Highest impactFractional clients have training sessions built into the relationship — because the organizations doing the work to get their HR foundation right are also the ones that benefit most from it.

 If you're already working with ClearLine HR, training isn't a separate conversation.
 It's part of what we plan together.